 Sensei Leveille has dedicated his karate career to promoting Wado Kai all over Canada as well as Northern Ontario.
 He played a pivotal role in developing a network of clubs from Wawa to Fort Francis, Ontario and in 1991 formed the Northwest Ontario Wado Kai Karate Association, which is still active today.

 Sensei Leveille now lives in Elkford BC, where he has founded the Elk Valley Wado Kai Karate Club.

-Sensei Leveille was awarded the Hachidan (8th) from the SWKKF senate August 2013.
+Sensei Leveille was awarded Hachidan (8th) rank August 2013, and Kudan (9th) rank December 2020 from the SWKKF Senate.